 There are, however, substantial differences between the two which deserve our attention.

 Smith claimed to have a series of visions which revealed the location of golden plates.
-These plates, said to be ancient accounts of Native American–Jewish origin, were buried in a hill near to Smith's home.
-Having discovered them, he then began a process that many LDS scholars describe as translation.
+These plates, said to be ancient accounts of Native American-Hebrew origin, were buried in a hill near to Smith's home.
+Having discovered them, he later began a process that many within the LDS community – to include Smith himself – describe as 'translation'.

 The Bible has undergone many translations by thousands of translators.
 The Book of Mormon has, ostensibly, undergone one transcription by one transcriber.

 The entire raison d'être of the Book of Mormon is the restoration of lost aspects of the gospel.
 From beginning to end, the work makes no sense if the gospel message of Jesus needs no reintroduction.
-In fact, the very origin of the Book of Mormon is surrounded by the urgency to restore the gospel.
+In his recent work, Wrestling the Angel, prolific LDS author Terryl Givens points out that Joseph Smith viewed the Bible as "neither complete nor accurate.
+Nor was it sufficient (30)."
+As LDS theologian Parley Pratt analogized, the Bible enjoyed the status of a fountain throughout the ages, but was in actuality just a stream.

-In History of the Church Vol. I, after receiving a vision from two personages (we are meant to understand them as the Father and Son without their names being listed) Smith is visited by an angelic being by the name of Moroni.
-The angel informs Smith that the "fulness of the Gospel" was contained in the golden plates he was soon to discover.
+In History of the Church Vol. I, after receiving a vision from two personages Smith was visited by an angelic being named Moroni.
+The angel informed Smith that the "fulness of the Gospel" was contained in golden plates he was soon to discover.

-The Bible, however, vehemently warns against such an angelic messenger.
-Paul warned that if, “we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.” – Galatians 1:8.
+This should give any believer pause to reflect on what Paul meant when he warned against such angelic encounters.
+He cautioned in his letter to the Galatians that if “we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed (Gl 1:8).”

 If you've ever been visited by LDS missionaries, then you may have been asked to prayerfully consider whether the Book of Mormon was true.
 This invitation is usually drawn from the Book of Mormon itself.